NASA rover Curiosity lands on Mars

 "It's a spectacular image," said NASA research scientist Luther Beegle, as NASA planned to release a fresh black and white picture.

 Beegle described a shot that shows the rover and the parachute needed to help gently land it.
-Extraordinary efforts were needed because the rover weighs one ton, and the Martian atmosphere is
+Extraordinary efforts were needed because the rover weighs one ton, and the Martian atmosphere is very thin, making it hard to slow the spacecraft down.

 More images, including video of the landing and beautiful color shots of Mars, will follow in days to come.
 And soon it will be time to get "down and dirty" and start digging into the red planet's past, Beegle said.